Viir/bots/guide/how-to-use-eve-online-bots.md

 A bot is a software which performs the following steps:

-+ Read information from the game client, to learn about the current state of the game world.
++ Learn about the current state of the game world by reading information from the game client.
+Usually, the bot does this by taking screenshots of the game client.
+In the case of EVE Online, we can also use [memory reading](https://github.com/Arcitectus/Sanderling) to get information from the game client.
-+ Send inputs such as mouse clicks or key presses to the game client, to achieve in-game effects and progress.
++ Accomplish an in-game effect by sending inputs such as mouse clicks or key presses to the game client.

 The bot runs as a continual process repeating these steps again and again until it reaches the configured goal or you stop it.